mbullock06/credit-risk-classification/README.md

 - Exploring and preprocessing the dataset

-- Training classification models (Logistic Regression, Random Forest)
+- Training classification models (Logistic Regression)

 - Evaluating model performance with accuracy, precision, recall, and F1-score